duereg/manager-readme-1/README.md

 # How can you help me?
 - Be the **best** at what you do.
 - Bring your whole self to work.
-- Ask for help if you need one.
+- Ask for help if you need it.
-- Help your teammate.
+- Help your teammates.
 - Give a precise status update about tasks in progress.
 - Be better than me.
-- Challenge me and Let me know if I can make your life easier.
+- Challenge me and let me know if I can make your life easier.

 # How I can help you?